Andrew Bellis - bowmaker

 * PLEASE NOTE* I have had to include some information about sending bows through the postal system, it is on the violin repairs page.
 Basically, please package them EXACTLY as I recommend.

 IMPORTANT.
 It has become even more essential that you have your bow looked after well by someone who knows what they are doing.
 In 2018 we lost four bow makers/repairers, two due to ill health and two because it was no longer economically viable.
-England is now left with 7 bow makers/repairers (that might be 6 if the excellent Roy Collins is not working now).
+England is now left with 6 bow makers/repairers.
 That is simply not enough to fulfil the needs of today's players.
 I could see this coming, and that's why I started teaching the craft in Oxford in 1991.
-If you think you might have a talent for the work - give it a try!
+Sadly I can no longer do this, as outlined on my 'Courses' page.

 In 2012 'Andrew Bellis Number One', the first bow I made in my first workshop in Bournemouth and sold, (having made it for myself) returned home.
 Photos and text are here.